WMRamadan/gcp-deployment/README.md

 2 - Hosting of docker image on GitHub Container Registry

-3 - Deployment of application from GCR Image on GKE Cluster using Terraform
+3 - Deployment of application from GCR Image to GKE Cluster using Terraform

 4 - VPC restrict access to application from specified IP's